postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 In Postman there are five variable scopes.
 Among these five set of variable scopes, environment and global variable scopes are touted to be the two most widely used ones.
 This chapter explores variable scopes in detail and attempts to bring clarity surrounding variable scopes in Postman.

-This document explains the following topics:
+This chapter explains the following topics:

 * [Variable scopes in Postman](#variable-scopes-in-postman)
 * [Variables' scope pictorially](#variables'-scope-pictorially)